bookiza/bookiza.old.docs/_posts/2018-07-26-preprocessors.md

 categories: bookiza templates new project
 ---

-Customize bookiza according to your taste, make your book stand apart.
-Bookiza comes in multiple flavors: HAML, PUG, markdown, SASS, LESS, Stylus etc.
+Bookiza comes in multiple flavors: Use HAML, PUG, markdown, SASS, LESS, Stylus or simply HTML as it is according to your preference.

-There are two ways to configure bookiza for your book:
+There are two ways to configure Bookiza:

-- Globally, using `.bookizarc`
+- Globally, using `.bookizarc` or
-- Locally, per project, using `.bookrc`
+- Locally, per project, using the `.bookrc` object.

 For example, this [sample book](https://github.com/marvindanig/bookiza-framework) uses `.haml` and `.scss` instead of plain html and css.